MicrosoftDocs/bing-docs/bing-docs/bing-image-search/concepts/bing-image-search-sending-queries.md

 ---
 title: Customize and suggest image search queries - Bing Image Search API
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
 description: Learn about customizing the search queries you send to the Bing Image Search API.
-services: cognitive-services
+services: bing-search-services
-author: aahill
+author: swhite-msft
-manager: nitinme
+manager: ehansen
-ms.assetid: C2862E98-8BCC-423B-9C4A-AC79A287BE38
-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-image-search
 ms.topic: conceptual
-ms.date: 06/27/2019
+ms.date: 07/15/2020
-ms.author: aahi
+ms.author: scottwhi
 ---

-# Customize and suggest image search queries
+# Query pivots and expanded search terms

-Use this article to learn how to customize queries and suggest search terms to send to the Bing Image Search API.

-## Suggest search terms

-If your app has a search box where search terms are entered, you can use the [Bing Autosuggest API](../../bing-autosuggest/get-suggested-search-terms.md) to improve the experience.
-The API can display suggested search terms in real time.
-The API returns suggested query strings based on partial search terms and Cognitive Services.

 ## Pivot the query

-If Bing can segment the original search query, the returned [Images](https://docs.microsoft.com/rest/api/cognitiveservices-bingsearch/bing-images-api-v7-reference#images) object contains `pivotSuggestions`.
+If Bing can segment the original search query, the returned [Images](../reference/response-objects.md#images) object contains `pivotSuggestions`.
 Pivot suggestions can be displayed as optional search terms to the user.
 For example, if the original query was *Microsoft Surface*, Bing might segment the query into *Microsoft* and *Surface* and provide suggested pivots for each.
 These suggestions can be displayed as optional query terms to the user.

 The following example shows the pivot suggestions for *Microsoft Surface*: